 All the photographs presented during the exhibition were created during the months of May and June in the period of 2012 to 2016.
 The end of spring is a very interesting period in La Dombes to photograph birds as it is the breeding season for migratory birds or sedentary birds.

 Every year, the show on the ponds is constantly renewed.
-We never know weariness.
+I never know weariness.

 But La Dombes is not just known for its breathtaking birds—it has hauntingly beautiful landscapes as well.
-Each morning of our stay, we are welcomed by the first photographic session of the day: La Dombes’ flat landscapes are bathed in soft and subdued morning lights.
+Each morning of my stay, I am welcomed by the first photographic session of the day: La Dombes’ flat landscapes are bathed in soft and subdued morning lights.

-Over our past trips, we have become aware of how lucky we are to be able to come every year, and photograph these hidden animal treasures.
-Indeed, even during our beginning trips, we noticed that many dombistes (inhabitants of the Dombes) were not aware of the treasures that they encountered daily.
+Over my past trips, I have become aware of how lucky I am to be able to come every year and photograph these hidden animal treasures.
+Indeed, even during my beginning trips, I noticed that many dombistes (inhabitants of the Dombes) were not aware of the treasures that they encountered daily.

 La Dombes: Paradise for Wildlife Photographers

-For us professional wildlife photographers that specialize in live animals from the wetlands, La Dombes is a real paradise.
+For me professional wildlife photographer that specialize in live animals from the wetlands, La Dombes is a real paradise.
 In fact, nearly 280 species of wild birds have been recorded in this region.